Navigation

 Assessment:

-Each teacher will take part in in-the-moment assessment and will take opportunities to differentiate questioning to support your child’s current level of understanding.
+Additional to this each teacher will take part in, in-the-moment assessment and will take opportunities to differentiate questioning to support your child’s current level of understanding.

 Children will have feedback every lesson, so they are aware of how they are achieving in the session.
 This may be achieved through written marking on Seesaw or verbal discussion with teaching staff.
 Teachers will collect data three times per year.